fluentassertions/fluentassertions/docs/index.md

 ## Supported Frameworks and Libraries

-Fluent Assertions supports the following .NET versions:
+Fluent Assertions cross-compiles to .NET Framework 4.5, as well as .NET Standard 1.4, 1.6 and 2.0.
+Because of that it supports the following minimum platforms.

-*   .NET 4.0, 4.5 and 4.6
+*   .NET Core 1.0 and 2.0
-*   CoreCLR, .NET Native, and Universal Windows Platform
+*   .NET Framework 4.5
-*   Windows Store Apps for Windows 8.1
-*   Silverlight 5
-*   Windows Phone 8.1
+*   Mono, Xamarin.iOS 10.0, Xamarin.Mac 3.0 and Xamarin.Android 7.0
-*   Windows Phone Silverlight 8.0 and 8.1
+*   Univeral Windows Platform
-*   Portable Class Libraries

 Fluent Assertions supports the following unit test frameworks: